By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 By eating protein, we get the amino acids we need to build and repair the cells in our bodies.
 There are 22 amino acids, eight of which are “essential,” which means we have to get them from dietary sources.
 Animal sources of protein like meat, dairy products and eggs are considered “complete” in that they contain all the essential amino acids.
 Plant sources of protein, like beans, nuts, soy, and rice, are considered “incomplete;” we need to eat combinations of them to get all the amino acids our bodies need.

-The best sources of protein are wild-caught fish, organic chicken, pork or beef, eggs, organic low- or non-fat dairy products, or non-GMO soy products like tofu, edamame, or tempeh.
-Fish, which is a staple of Mediterranean and Asian diets, is also full of anti-inflammatory omega-3 essential fatty acids.
+The best sources of protein are smaller, wild-caught fish, organic chicken, organic lean pork or beef, organic eggs, organic dairy products, or non-GMO soy products like tofu, edamame, or tempeh.

 35 to 40 Percent Healthy Fats